Our Future Path! A plan for a better world!

 Our political and business leaders often talk about economic growth as the road to economic prosperity.
 The key measure currently used for this economic growth is our GDP (Gross Domestic Product).
 This is the amount of Goods and Services being produced.
 A rising GDP means that the value of goods and services being produced each year is rising.

-Since many people believe that a rising GDP translates into more jobs and a rising standard of living for everyone, it is considered by many to be the key indicator of a healthy economy.
+Since many of us believe that a rising GDP translates into more jobs and a rising standard of living for everyone, it is considered by many to be the key indicator of a healthy economy.
 Unfortunately, there are a few big problems with using GDP as an indicator of economic prosperity.

 For our GDP to grow, we must produce more each year.
-Currently, the biggest contributor to our GDP is consumer spending.
+Currently, the biggest contributor to our GDP at about 70% is consumer spending.
 Changes in consumer spending can therefore have a big impact on GDP.
 In addition, increases in consumer spending translate into increases in sales tax revenue and corporate profits.
 These are the reasons why a lot of attention is paid to consumer spending when our political and business leaders talk about economic growth.

 Trends

 In some parts of the world, there is rapid economic growth.
-Some people in these countries are seeing rapid improvements in their way of life.
+Some individuals in these countries are seeing rapid improvements in their way of life.
 This trend may be good for them, but it is increasing our pollution problems and is bringing us all closer to the day when we deplete many of our natural resources.
 The only bright spot is that the birth rate is lower in more developed countries, and this could eventually help with our overpopulation problem.

 For many of us, a pink slip and a few bad breaks could drain our finances and start us down the road towards bankruptcy, poverty and even homelessness.
 During a recession, this just becomes even more likely.
 Given the growing world population and the depletion of our natural resources, failure to fix our economic system could lead to a level of poverty, starvation and war the likes of which no one has ever seen before.